-If you’re ever got a hankering for potato chips, try making a big batch of crispy kale.
+If you’re ever got a hankering for potato chips, try making a big batch of our Spicy Kale Chips Recipe.
 Kale is obviously lighter and less caloric than fried potatoes, and they’re also greener, which means many more vitamins to add to your daily intake.
 You’ll be feeling less guilty if you ate a bag of kale chips than heavy potato chips.

 start with small amount of olive oil to coat, add chili flakes

 better than potato chips! (well, almost)

 - about one bunch of kale , rinsed and dried

 - 2 Tablespoons Olive oil , or more if needed